 The small Shoushan Mountain is completely made of calcium carbonate and coral reefs, while the hilly districts include the highest mountain of Taiwan, Yushan.
 Some of the other natural and scenic attractions are Lotus Lake, Mt.
 Banping, and Dongsha Atoll National Park, which is closed to the public as the military occupies it.

-Located in the heart of Taiwan, Nantou is the only landlocked county in the island.
+Located in the heart of Taiwan, Nantou is the only landlocked county on the island.
 It houses more than 40 mountains, including Mount Jade of Yushan, the highest peak of Taiwan.
 The longest river in the island, Zhoushui winds along with the county and offers beautiful views.

 You can also visit one of several recreational farms for a peaceful and pleasant stay in the countryside.
 You can enjoy your day at the stunning Sun Moon Lake.
-Some other attractions you should visit are the Ita Thao Lakeside Trail, Aowanda National Forest, Xitou Nature Education Area, and the monument, which is the own landmark of the geographical hub of Taiwan.
+Some other attractions you should visit are the Ita Thao Lakeside Trail, the Aowanda National Forest, the Xitou Nature Education Area, and the monument, which is the own landmark of the geographical hub of Taiwan.

 Miaoli County in Taiwan attracts visitors from different parts of the world to explore the Shitoushan or Lion’s Mountain Head.
 It is one of the most beautiful temples in the nation, and visitors are recommended to spend at least a few days to find the ultimate relaxation and peace.

-If you visit Taiwan, the combination of wood sculptures, ceramic products, seasonal fruit and tung blossoms, and pleasant climate makes it an ideal stop.
+If you visit Taiwan, the combination of wood sculptures, ceramic products, seasonal fruit and tung blossoms, and a pleasant climate makes it an ideal stop.
 The Taian Hot Spring Scenic Area is a well-known tourist attraction along with the Mingde Reservoir Scenic Area and Dahu Strawberry Culture Park.